 This medieval landmark stands on either side of Shar'a al-Mu'iz where it crosses Shar'a al-Azhar.
 The surrounding area was the site of the Silk Bazaar, visible in David Robert's famous 1839 etching of the same name.

 Built by Sultan al-Ghuri, who constructed the Wikala al-Ghuri three years later, al-Ghuriyya was the last great Mamluk architectural work before the Ottomans occupied Egypt.
 On the right side of the street (facing Shar'a al-Azhar) is the madrasa; opposite

 The mausoleum was rebuilt several times during al-Ghuri's reign.
 After spending a reported 100,000 dinars on the complex, al-Ghuri was not buried here.
 He died outside Aleppo, and his body was never found.
 The bodies of a son, a concubine (both victims of a plague outbreak), a daughter, and Tumanbay II (his successor) are interred in the vault.

-Qasr al-Ghuri, Shar'a al-Mu'iz, Islamic Cairo South, Cairo
+Qasr al-Ghuri, Shar'a al-Mu'iz, Cairo, Egypt